SEN1221TUD/Q2_2023/readme.md

 ## 1. Introduction

-Welcome to the repository for the SEN1221 course on Statistical Analysis of Choice Behaviour.
+Welcome to the git repository of Statistical Analysis of Choice Behaviour (part 1).
 Here, you will find notebooks for the lab sessions and the datasets.
 Please review the following information carefully.

-If you are not familiar with Python, we recommend completing lab session 0, which provides the necessary tools covered in a core Python course.
-This knowledge will enable you to follow lab sessions 1 to 3, covering topics such as data structures, utilising external libraries, data exploration, visualization, etc. Additionally, it will help you set up and become acquainted with the coding environment (see [this link] to prepare your environment).

 ## 2. Description

-Discrete Choice Models (DCMs) have been widely employed to study the decision-making behaviour of individuals across various scientific domains, including transportation, marketing, and health, among others.
-DCMs are particularly used to infer preferences over attributes and alternatives, forecast demand, and predict the impact of new policies.
+Discrete Choice Models (DCMs) are widely used to study the decision-making behaviour of individuals across numerous scientific domains, including transportation, marketing, and health, among others.
+DCMs are particularly used to infer tastes and preferences over attributes and alternatives, forecast demand, and predict the impact of new policies.

 This course aims to equip students in the socio-technical domain with a comprehensive understanding of DCMs.
 It prepares students to develop diverse models to generate solutions to societal  challenges.